Reading Time: 4 minutes

 "Books can guide you but your heart defines you." – Jay-Z

-If the rewards from yesterday's Dose sounded so damn good, then we got to ask "why don’t we chase self-awareness more than we do."
+If the rewards from Tuesday's Dose sounded so damn good, then we got to ask "why don’t we chase self-awareness more than we do."

 This morning, we'll dive into exactly why, but to sum it up it's uncomfortable, difficult, scary, and not common.
 All of these will initially make us shy away from it, but once we get over those emotional fears, what's waiting on the other side is more than worth it.

 Play close attention because a lot of what we will talk about is your brain tricking you away from everything you actually want in life so it can stay emotionally cozy.

 "Emotionally cozy" might sound good in the short-term, but let's get real, you can't bullshit yourself on your death bed.

 A little discomfort now will go a LONG way in making sure you don't have to.

 Real habit change comes from taking a candid look at our shortcomings.
 And let's be honest, no one wants to admit we suck at things – especially in our perfectionist society.